openpharma/clinsight/tests/testthat/_snaps/fct_SQLite.md

       1    old
       2    new

 # db_update().
-Feature 1 | As a user, I want to be able to update the database.: Adds a new row for each data point with a new/updated EditdateTime.
+Feature 2 | Update user data database.: Adds a new row for each data point with a new/updated EditdateTime.

     Code
       DBI::dbGetQuery(con, "SELECT * FROM all_review_data")